 Our Analysis and Test Results

-Phil and Teds is an award-winning international company and marketer of juvenile products.
+The Phil and Teds company is an international company and award-winning marketer of products for babies.
 The company has been making baby gear for over 20 years across three brands including Mountain Buggy and Mokopuna.
-Phil and teds have received three Red Dot design awards and creates a variety of products including strollers, travel gear, high chairs and car seats.
+Phil and teds have received three Red Dot design awards and create a variety of products including strollers, travel gear, high chairs, and car seats.

 Ease of Use

-The Traveller earned a 2 of 10 for ease of use thanks to the longest setup times in the group.
+The Traveller is challenging to use thanks to a ridiculously long setup time compared to the competition.
 It took us over 27 minutes on our first go which is three times the next longest setup time.
 Even after repeated efforts during testing we never set it up in under 8 minutes.
 The rest of the competition can all be set up in under 2:45 after you do them a few times.
 This could be very frustrating after a long day of travel.

 This product has a side zipper that provides additional access to the crib.
 This somewhat unique feature enables parents to nap with the baby for added comfort or parents can use it as an open play yard to extend the room for play.